 Various surfaces involved but primarily road including minor lanes, B roads, urban areas, the odd A road.
 Surfaces include forest tracks, peak trails, cobbled moor roads, shared paths, old railway lines as well as the usual potholed British roads…

-Off Road Sections
+Off Road Sections:

-To route check I used 25mm Continental Gatorskins to show that it can be done on a road bike.
+Route checks in 2021 & ’22 I used 25mm Continental Gatorskins to show that it can be done on a road bike.
 I freely admit I walked parts of the off road sections.
 The following difficulty levels reflect my experience; if I was doing this route as an entrant I would have gone for larger tyres for comfort, even if there was no off road!

 Chester Millenium Greenway, Runcorn & Preston shared paths – metalled.